junxit/us-congress-bills-111/metadata.md

 - 2010-09-28 — Placed on the Union Calendar, Calendar No. 384.
 - 2010-09-28 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-644.
 - 2010-09-28 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-644.
+- 2010-09-29 — Considered as unfinished business. (consideration: CR H7273)
+- 2010-09-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 325 - 98 (Roll no. 555). (text: CR 9/28/2010 H7060-7061)
+- 2010-09-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 325 - 98 (Roll no. 555).(text: CR 9/28/2010 H7060-7061)
+- 2010-09-29 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.